-According to a survey co-ordinated by Normal Rosenthal, M.D. - and the National Institute of Mental Health (NIMH) - some three per cent of children suffer from Seasonal Affective Disorder and it is most prevalent in the last years of high school (ages 16-18).
+Seasonal affective disorder draws out symptoms like fatigue, over-indulgence and depression.
+According to a survey coordinated by Normal Rosenthal, M.D. and the National Institute of Mental Health (NIMH) – approximately three percent of children suffer from Seasonal Affective Disorder and it is the most prevalent form of depression in the last years of high school (ages 16-18).

 Symptoms of Seasonal Affective Disorder

-You will know your child better than most and should notice a chance in their general disposition.
+You will know your child better than most and should notice a change in their general disposition.
 If they are normally jovial and loquacious, then look out for signs of sadness, frustration, self-criticism, sensitivity and feelings of hopelessness.
 Look out for feelings that seem to be out of character and don’t have any obvious reason.

-There is obviously a chance they are recovering from an isolated incident in their private lives, i.e. maybe they split with their boyfriend/girlfriend or they didn’t make the school sports team.
+There is obviously a chance that they are recovering from an isolated incident in their private lives, i.e. maybe they split with their boyfriend/girlfriend or they didn’t make the school sports team.
 It’s important to understand how or if they recover from the apparent symptoms.
 If they seem to be back to their normal selves come spring time, it is possible they are a victim of SAD.
-A true tell-tale sign will be if their mood and disposition falls to the same levels again the following winter.
+A true tell-tale sign will be if their mood and disposition fall to the same levels again the following winter.

 Treatment of Seasonal Affective Disorder

 If you are concerned about your child’s condition, then it might be worth discussing it with a physician.
-There are treatments available for the different degrees of seasonal affective disorder.
+There are different treatments available for different degrees of seasonal affective disorder.
 Getting them to speak to a doctor may be a different matter entirely, but if it is obviously affecting the quality of their life and/or grades in school, then it needs to be considered.

 Treatment for Seasonal affective disorder in children usually consists of the following: